 Boating

 PIE has two boats that are available to use: the Growler, an 18' MariTime Skiff with 90HP Honda, and the Stein, a 16' Tracker Jon boat with 25HP Mercury.
-Use of the boats can not conflict with PIE staff use.
+Priority usage goes to PIE LTER projects.

 Harassment and Discrimination